lockepatton/sonipy/README.md

 Work on this project is welcomed.
 For more information on contributing, see our [contributing.md guidelines](https://github.com/lockepatton/sonipy/blob/master/contributing.md).

 Have an issue with your operating system or any other suggestions/improvements?
 Let us know by opening an issue!
 Have a suggestion for how to make this code more accessible?
-Send Locke an email at locke.patton@cfa.harvard.edu or reach out via a github issue.
+Send Locke an email at lpatton@mos.org or reach out via a github issue.

 ## Attribution